govindKAG/vim-notes/vim notes.md

 - use gv to reselect the last section

+- use g ctrl+g to count lines in a visual selection

 ## misc

 - in any bash type set -o vi to get vi style bindings